Re-envisioning risk biomarkers in acute myeloid leukemia (AML) at single-cell level

 Collaboration and Development

-We have established contacts with industrial partners for the development of fit-for-purpose diagnostic assay prototypes to test in the study.
+We have established contacts with industrial partners for the development of fit-for-purpose diagnostic assay prototypes to be tested in the study.

 Future Challenges